Roy Moore Is a Predator Whose Candidacy Proves Our Moral Decline

 It’s not a new concept in the United States that men of a certain age should not be pursuing sex with teenage girls.
 Though there was plenty of room for growth, expansion and improvement of the law, the age of consent has been 16 or 18 years old in 22 states since since before the turn of the century — as in 1900, not 2000 — with the exception of five Southern states that kept it at age 10.
 The age of consent in Alabama has been 16 years old since at least 1920.

 But to those who support Moore for the Senate, the accusations — thoroughly sourced and reported by the Washington Post — are mainstream media news designed to discredit a Christian man.
 Moore himself waited only a few hours before he started fundraising off the charges.
-“The Bezos Amazon Washington Post that dropped that dime on Donald Trump is the same Bezos Amazon Washington Post that dropped the dime this afternoon on Judge Roy Moore,” Bannon said.
+“The Bezos Amazon Washington Post that dropped that dime on Donald Trump is the same Bezos Amazon Washington Post that dropped the dime this afternoon on Judge Roy Moore,” Steve Bannon said.

-The link here isn’t the “opposition media” that Bannon decrees; it’s two men who are accused of grave sexual misconduct that Bannon and his followers want us to tolerate.
+The link here isn’t the “opposition media” that Bannon decries; it’s two men who are accused of grave sexual misconduct that Bannon and his followers want us to tolerate.

 I agree with Bannon that yes, this is the “politics of personal destruction” — but the real perpetrators are men like Moore and Trump, who only have themselves to blame.

 And as a nation of conscience, we only have ourselves to blame if we let this continue unchecked.
-If we accept it, we accept that this kind of behavior can happen to our own innocents that we seek to love and protect.
-It’s a trade-off brave women like Leigh Corfman and the men and women who have come out in force to recount terror that they refuse to accept as inevitable for the next generation.
+If we accept it, we accept that this kind of behavior can happen to our own innocents whom we seek to love and protect.
+It’s a trade-off made by brave women like Leigh Corfman and the men and women who have come out in force to recount terror that they refuse to accept as inevitable for the next generation.
 They are a force of moral courage that is rare and real and that we are privileged to encounter in our lifetime.

 Doug Jones, Moore’s Democratic opponent, avenged the deaths of four little girls killed by the Ku Klux Klan; Moore preyed on little girls.